ahooper00/MedicationMe/README.md

 ## Preview

-The following images demonstrates the UI of the application
+The following images demonstrates the UI of the application:

 ![Profile page](./public/images/profile.jpg)